 2008: Elon Musk Became the CEO Of Tesla and launched the Tesla roadster, which revolutionized the automobile industry.

-2012: The Model S launched into the market being the first Sedan clean sheet-designed vehicle to prove they can also create luxury electric cars.
+2012: The Model S launched into the market, being the first clean sheet-designed sedan vehicle to prove they could also create luxury electric cars.

 2017: In a concert like-reveal, Tesla’s CEO Elon Musk launched Tesla Semi and the New Roadster.
 The New Roadster became the fastest production car worldwide.

 2019: The launch of Model Y, a compact crossover, and The Cybertruck, Tesla’s energy-saving version of a pickup truck.